jcristovao/IsNull/README.md

 isNullNM :: (Monad m, Foldable f) => m (f a) -> m Bool
 ```

-The N stands for (non-recursive) nested, such as:
+The N stands for (non-recursive) nested, such that:

 ```